CharlieGolfX/pingitV2/README.md

 node server.js
 ```

-The server will start pinging the target and listening for API requests.
+The server will start pinging the target, running speedtests, and listening for API requests.

 ## API Documentation